My Family in World War II

 My Mom’s brother Bob was declared 4F because of a hearing loss injury.
 He went on to become a machinist.

-My wife’s father, Gaylord, Graduated from High School in 1944 and was on his way to take part in the invasion of Japan when the war ended.
+My wife’s father, Gaylord, Graduated from High School in 1944 and was on his way to take part in the invasion of Japan as part. of a military police unit when the war ended.
+He ended up running clubs for G.I.s in Japan during the occupation.

-My Dad’s Dad run Standard Oil’s refinery in New Jersey.
+My Dad’s Dad – Harry Hughes – ran a part of Standard Oil’s refinery in New Jersey.
 At that time, it was the biggest refinery in the world.
-He worked to increased its maximum production rate to support the war effort.
+He worked to increase its maximum production rate to support the war effort.

 My parents also had sisters who did not serve.
-My Mom’s sister Barbara finished High School near the end of the war.
-I have enjoyed her stories of being a HS school student in war time LA.
+My Mom’s sister Barbara finished High School near the war’s end.
+I have enjoyed hearing her stories about being a high school student in wartime LA.

 My one regret is that I only got some of their WWII. stories before they died.
 I do have stories about how well the Tuskegee Airmen protected his B17.
 He credits them for his surviving the war.
 It made him a strong civil rights reporter.
 More about his experience with the Tuskegee Airmen can be found at https://hughes-history.com/2017/01/the-tuskegee-airmen-and-william-j-hughes/

-He also told of how he was part of the first group of American officers to meet pope Leo after the liberation of Rome.
+He told of how he was one of the first American officers to meet Pope Leo after the liberation of Rome.
 He’d go on to share that afterwards he got so drunk that when the Jeep he was in flipped, killing one of the occupants, he just rolled on the ground.

 I heard about his Purple Heart injury from shrapnel from Nazi anti-aircraft guns from the Bombardier on his plane.
 Jim told me about how he bandaged Dad’s head wound on one of my visits with Jim in DC when I was there on JPL business.

 The war brought Dad to SoCal in January 1944 for Navigator training.
-His experience of being in a mild climate but still being able to go up into the local mountain to ski convinced him to move to LA in the late 1940s.
-There his cousin arranged a date with one of his co-worker’s sister-in-law, which is how he met my mother.
+His experience of being in a mild climate but still being able to ski the local mountain convinced him to move to LA in the late 1940s.
+There, his cousin arranged a date with one of his co-workers’ sister-in-law, which is how he met my mother.
 But that is another story.

-My mom ended up with an encyclopedia scope of knowledge about the island hopping land and sea battles of the Navy and Marines in the South Pacific.
+My mom ended up with an encyclopedia with a wide range of knowledge about island hopping land and sea battles between the Navy and Marines in the South Pacific.

 They were, and still are, the Greatest Generation.